postmanlabs/labs-docs/v6/postman/collections/fork_merge.md

 #### Resolving Conflicts

 This section illustrates how you can resolve conflicts when multiple changes happen in a team.
 We'll consider the same example, as discussed in the 'Merging Changes' section.
-However, to create a conflict, we'll change the method 'Get' to 'Post' in the personal workspace collection.
+However, to create a conflict, we'll change the method 'Get' to 'Post' in the personal workspace collection again.

 [![resolving conflicts](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Fork_Merge4.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Fork_Merge4.gif)